 The Company's named executive officers are generally eligible to participate in the retirement plans generally offered to those employees based in the same country.
-Mr. Robu is entitled to participate in the pension scheme made available to those employees in the United Kingdom.
+Each of Messrs.
+Robu and Steward was entitled to participate in the pension scheme made available to those employees in the United Kingdom.
 With respect to those employees in the Netherlands, Exela Technologies B.V. does not offer any collective or individual pension scheme to its employees.
-Messrs.
-Jonovic and Avramovic do not participate in the retirement plans offered by the Company.